-Big name Malbec from Costco, the Catena Malbec.
+Big name Malbec from Costco, we check out the latest vintage of the the Catena Malbec.

-Today's wine is a popular one (1.2 million bottles were produced) that typically gets some big scores.
+Today's wine is a popular one (over 1 million bottles produced) that typically gets some big scores.
 And it certainly sounds enticing when you look at the vineyard information on those "High Mountain Vines".

-A blend of three vineyards that are divided into lots and harvested at different times, this wine comes from the 80 year-old vines of the Lunlunta vineyard at 3,018 ft (920m) of elevation, the El Cepillo, Eugenio Bustos vineyard at 3,593 ft (1,090 m) of elevation and the Gualtallary vineyard at 4,757 ft (1,450 m) of elevation.
+A blend of four vineyards that are divided into lots and harvested at different times, this wine comes from the 80 year-old vines of the Lunlunta Vineyard (Maipu) at 2,822 feet of elevation, the Agrelo Vineyard (Luján de Cuyo) at 3,084 feet of elevation, the Altamira Vineyard (San Carlos) at 3,871 feet of elevation and the Gualtallary Vineyard (Tupungato) at 4,921 feet of elevation.

 For over four generations, the Catena Family has grown vines in the foothills of the Andes mountains.
 Catena Malbec is sourced from the family's historic high-altitude vineyards in Mendoza, Argentina.
 From the marriage of these historic parcels emerges a wine of unique character that has natural balance, concentration and a distinct varietal identity.